Tontan-Hak/Lab-week5/README.md

 - Probability and Statistics

 # certificates
-- You need to complete two certificates
+- You need to complete two professional certificates (Google, oracal, ...)

 -----
 | **"There’s no miracle people.
 It just happens they got interested in this thing and they learned all this stuff.
 There’s just people.”** `Richard Feynman` |